Maluuba/nlg-eval/README.md

     nlgeval = NLGEval()  # loads the models metrics_dict = nlgeval.evaluate(references, hypothesis)

+where `references` is a list of ground truth reference text strings and `hypothesis` is the hypothesis text string.

 ## Reference ##
 If you use this code as part of any published research, please cite the following paper: